 Authors must declare whether or not there are any conflicts of interests in relation to the work described.
 This information must be included at this stage and will be published as part of the paper.
 Conflicts of interest should be noted in the cover letter.
 Please see the Conflict of Interest documentation in the Editorial Policies section for detailed information.

 Only papers directly related to the article should be cited.
 Exhaustive lists should be avoided.
-References should follow the Vancouver format.
+References should follow the Vancouver style or APA style of referencing.
 In the text they should appear as numbers starting at one and at the end of the paper they should be listed (double-spaced) in numerical order corresponding to the order of citation in the text.
 Where a reference is to appear next to a number in the text, for example following an equation, chemical formula or biological acronym, citations should be written as (ref.
 X).

 All authors should be listed for papers with up to six authors; for papers with more than six authors, the first six only should be listed, followed by et al.